jTomiak-28/tomiak-chemnitzer.github.io/_pages/about.md

 learn more and try playing it.
 As part of my music and computer science studies at UVA, I decided to build this site.
-Here I share a digital instrument I made from sampling the Chemnitzer, my great-grandfather's large library of sheet music, and articles about the Chemnitzer's history, story, and music theory.
+Here I share a digital instrument I made from sampling the Chemnitzer, my great-grandfather's large library of sheet music, and articles about the Chemnitzer's history, story, and function.